Eniola1272/linksdaily/README.md

 ## **Acknowledgements**

-Thanks to Ryan Dhungel for Teaching me.
+Thanks to Ryan Dhungel for teaching me.